Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Estimate the heat kernel from BM paths

 \subsection{Ball algorithm}

 We first recall from \cite{niu2018intrinsic} that the transition probability in \eqref{BMprob} can be approximated by counting the number of sample paths reaching the neighbourhood of the target point.
 We refer to it as the ball method.
-Let $\{ B_x(t): t>0 \}$ be the Brownian motion on $M$ with starting point $B_x(0)=x$, $x\in M$ and let $N$ be the number of simulated sample paths.
-For $t>0$ and $y\in M$ the probability of $B_x(t)$ in a small neighbourhood $D$ of $y$ can be estimated by counting how many Brownian motion sample paths reach $D$ at time $t$.
+Let $\{ B_x(t): t>0 \}$ be the BM on $M$ with starting point $B_x(0)=x$, $x\in M$ and let $N$ be the number of simulated sample paths.
+For $t>0$ and $y\in M$ the probability of $B_x(t)$ in a small neighbourhood $D$ of $y$ can be estimated by counting how many BM paths reach $D$ at time $t$.
 An illustrative diagram is shown in Figure \ref{fig:ball}.
 The transition density is approximated by

 where $\Vol(D)$ is the volume of $D$ and $k$ is the number of Brownian motion sample paths falling into $D$ at time $t$.
 Based on \eqref{eqn:heat kernel estimate} and Algorithm~\ref{alg:simulation of BM}, we have Algorithm~\ref{alg:estimation of heat kernel} to estimate the heat kernel $p_t^M(x,y)$.